-In addition, most municipal landfills are now mandatory participants in the NZ ETS with obligations to report and surrender emission units for their CH4 emissions estimated by mass balance.
+In addition, most municipal landfills are now mandatory participants in the NZ ETS with obligations to report and surrender emission units for their CH4 emissions.

 These initiatives have contributed to substantial improvements in waste management since 1990.
 A large number of small, often poorly located and substandard municipal landfills have been closed, and most communities are now using larger, more modern regional facilities for disposal of their waste.
-In 2018, 38 significant municipal landfill sites were active, in comparison with 327 in 1995 and 563 in 1971.
+There are now 39 significant municipal landfill sites, in comparison with 327 in 1995 and 563 in 1971.